Sidebar Site Navigation

 Course Materials: See the current Book List located under Courses and Curriculum.

 Course Format: The required textbook contains cases and problems that are included in the assigned reading.
-Lectures will cover the topics included in the assigned readings and students will be expected to be prepared to discuss cases assigned in the readings.
+Lectures will cover the topics included in the assigned readings and students will be expected to be prepared to discuss cases and problems assigned in the readings.
 Students will also be expected to prepare answers to assigned problems and be prepared to present their answers to the problems when called upon.

 Written Assignments: None